Sakorona/SDVMods/README.md

 * **[Climates of Ferngill (Rebuild)](http://www.nexusmods.com/stardewvalley/mods/604)** <small>([source](ClimatesOfFerngill))</small>

 _Creates a different climate system, with custom weather, including fog and thunder frenzy.
-Also stamina changes.
-Follow the link for more details._
+NOTE: After 1.4, the stamina parts were folded into Weather Illlnesses (and the moon bits into Lunar Disturbances) Follow the link for more details._

 * **[Time Reminder](http://www.nexusmods.com/stardewvalley/mods/1000)** <small>([source](TimeReminder))</small>